atom-retros/atomcms/README.md

 Atom CMS wad made with the community in mind, valuing community input and collaboration.
 Our goal is to provide a modern and robust CMS using industry-approved technologies, which is easy to understand and work with.
 Additionally, Atom CMS includes a built-in theme system, making it simple to create or customize themes for your hotel.

+We also wanted to widen the options people had when it came to choosing what CMS they wanted to use for their new journey, which was a huge part of the decision of creating Atom CMS.

 ## Migrating from Another CMS

 If you're migrating from another CMS like Cosmic CMS and is unsure what tables to remove or worry about colliding tables names, then fear no more!